Details on Curatives

 Effectiveness of the curative has been confirmed on cells collected from the skin of MELAS patients.

 ML1 polyamide enters mitochondria of patient’s cells and promotes the previously-suppressed replication of normal copies of mitochondrial DNA.
-With the gradual increase of copies normal mitochondrial DNA, the amount of normal mitochondrial DNA copies eventually overwhelms that of the mutated DNA, restoring the original function of mitochondria.
+With the gradual increase of the ratio of normal mitochondrial DNA in patient’s cells, the amount of normal mitochondrial DNA copies eventually overwhelms that of the mutated DNA, restoring the original function of mitochondria.

 Patent records are downloadable through the links below.